hathora/builder/docs/tutorial_among_us.md

 ## Next steps

-In the next part of the tutorial, we'll look into adding collision detection, differentiating between imposters and crewmates, and deploying to the cloud.
+In the next part of the tutorial (coming soon), we'll look into adding collision detection, differentiating between imposters and crewmates, and deploying to the cloud.